aisingapore/PeekingDuck/README.md

 We're constantly developing new nodes to increase PeekingDuck's capabilities.
 You've gotten a taste of some of our commonly used nodes in the previous demos, but PeekingDuck can do a lot more.
 To see what other nodes are available, check out PeekingDuck's [API Reference](https://peekingduck.readthedocs.io/en/stable/peekingduck.pipeline.nodes.html).

-## Create Custom Nodes

-You may need to create your own custom nodes.
-Perhaps you'd like to take a snapshot of a video frame, and post it to your API endpoint; perhaps you have a model trained on a custom dataset, and would like to use PeekingDuck's `input`, `draw`, and `output` nodes.

-We've designed PeekingDuck to be very flexible - you can create your own nodes and use them with ours.
-This [guide](https://peekingduck.readthedocs.io/en/stable/getting_started/03_custom_nodes.html) provides more details on how to do that.

 ## Acknowledgements